 Google is amazing.
 You can search for “roadside assistance” and a host of options will pop up for you to take a look at and make comparisons.
 Also take a look at the reviews on each one.
 Yelp or Google Reviews are great resources to find out how well customers are treated, and how fast you can expect to be towed should you get stuck on the side of the road.
 People often share their experiences on social media.
 Any social media platform that you use comes with a search tool.
 Simply type in the name of the roadside assistance plan you want to know about and you will get a more in-depth look at what people are saying.
 The Better Business Bureau also keeps track of complaints.
 If a roadside assistance plan has more negative reviews than positive, and their towing is not as fast and efficient as you would like, then you should consider an alternative plan.

 If you are just interested in roadside assistance towing, many plans use a number of reputable towing companies that can get you the help you need.
-If you really love the towing industry, hop on Google and start searching for tow trucks for sale and open up your own business!
+If you really love the towing industry, hop on Google and start searching for tow trucks for sale or used tow trucks for sale and open up your own business!